sneha-kamboj/MiniFrontEndCreations/README.md

 ## Notes

-- This repository is not affiliated with the original author.
+-This repository is not affiliated with the original author.
-- All credit for the challenge goes to Original author (Raquel Limâ/https://github.com/RaquelLima7/30DaysOfCSS.git)
+-The challenge idea was inspired by Raquel Lima’s 30 Days CSS Challenge.
-- Projects are created for practice and learning purposes only.
+-I have added my own custom styles and creativity, so this version is not a copy but a creative re-implementation.

----
+-Projects are created purely for practice and learning purposes.

 ## License